 What is the fastest way to build credit with a credit card?

 Building credit is usually not something that will happen overnight.
 Instead, most potential lenders are looking for a history of making on-time payments over time.
-This can take months or potentially even years to fully build up your credit.
+This can take months or potentially even years to build your credit to the desired level.

 How do you use a credit card to build credit for the first time?